4.95 from 17 reviews

 Expert Tips

-• Cream of Tartar: Don’t skip the cream of tartar.
+• Cream of tartar: Don’t skip the cream of tartar.
 It gives snickerdoodles their classic tangy flavor and chewy texture.
 It also reacts with baking soda, helping the cookies rise.

-• Don’t Overbake: Since the cookie skillet is made in a cast iron pan, it will continue to cook once removed from the oven.
+• Don’t over-bake: Since the cookie skillet is made in a cast-iron pan, it will continue to cook once removed from the oven.
 Pull it out when it appears mostly set.
 When making this recipe into cookies, the snickerdoodles should be removed when they barely start turning golden around the edges.

-Variations
+Variations / Substitutions

-Storage
+Storage / Freezing

 • Store at room temperature for 2-3 days or in the fridge for 4-5 days.
 Freeze for up to 2-3 months.